We talked to pupils and staff and we explored the following questions:

 These discussions led to the development of our curriculum drivers:

 Read Write Inc

-Read Write Inc (RWInc) is a consistent, rigorous and dynamic literacy programme.
-Using synthetic phonics, children quickly learn to blend letter sounds together following a fun and effective programme.
+In EYFS and KS1 we use Read Write Inc. (RWInc).
+This is a consistent, rigorous and dynamic literacy programme and it uses synthetic phonics to help children quickly learn to blend letter sounds together, following a fun and effective programme.
 As well as reading, it includes spelling, writing grammatically accurate sentences, writing for different purposes and builds up adventurous vocabulary.
 There are also many opportunities to build up skills in speaking and listening.
-Since we began using RWInc. in 2012 it has proven to be a very successful method of teaching children to read and write.
 Children get a great sense of achievement and develop confidence in the fast moving yet very supportive sessions.